How to Change Your Fixed Mindset to Growth: A Definitive Guide

 This single distinction changes motivation, focus, and resilience.

-MRI research found that people who believed intelligence could expand showed higher activity in the anterior cingulate cortex—the brain’s learning monitor—after errors.
+MRI research found that people who believed intelligence could expand showed higher activity in the anterior cingulate cortex—the brain’s learning monitor—after errors.2Mangels, J. A., Butterfield, B., Lamb, J., Good, C., & Dweck, C. S. (2006).
+Why do beliefs about intelligence influence learning success?
+A social cognitive neuroscience model.
+Social cognitive and affective neuroscience, 1(2), 75–86. https://doi.org/10.1093/scan/nsl013

 Fixed‑mindset subjects disengaged sooner, losing the very signal that encodes improvement.

 Belief, then, is not a metaphor.
-It’s a physiological variable.
+Instead, it’s a physiological variable.

 What you believe about effort changes how your brain processes effort.
-It literally shapes how your brain learns.
+Your beliefs literally shape how your brain learns.

 Mindset as Mental Software